khoicodesthings/LocalImageGenAI/README.md

 ## Advanced: Use the API in your own code

-- With the `--api` tag, you can read the API documentaions at the `/docs` subdirectory (i.e. `localhost:7860/docs`)
+- With the `--api` tag, you can read the API documentations at the `/docs` subdirectory (i.e. `localhost:7860/docs`)
-- Send requests to the `/sdapi/v1/txt2img` endpoint.
+- In your scripts, send requests to the `/sdapi/v1/txt2img` endpoint.
 - For example, if you web UI is hosted at the default port 7860, you would point your requests to `http://localhost:7860/sdapi/v1/txt2img` with the appropriate json payload for parameters.
 - See `generate.py` for an example (thanks Dr. Maiti for letting me steal your code)
 - Before running the script, make sure you have: